brunofin/cohesion/README.md

 - Currently, OAuth login is not supported.
 Users must authenticate using temporary Notion login codes.
 - Links to Notion from external applications do not automatically open in Cohesion.

+## Roadmap

+- Support multiple tabs.
+- Browser extension to open external Notion links in the app.

 ## Installation

 ### Recommended Method: Flathub